IvanovDmytroA/tutorials/tutorials/testtutorial5/testtutorial5.md

 Azure Data Store refers to a collection of data storage solutions offered by Microsoft Azure, [Link](http://localhost/test.html) including Azure Blob Storage, Azure Data Lake Storage, Azure Queue Storage [Link](http://127.0.0.1/test.html) , and Azure Table Storage.
 These solutions provide scalable, highly available, [local host](http://127.0.0.1:8080) and secure data storage options for a variety of use cases, [local host](http://localhost:8080) such as big data analytics, `NoSQL` databases, content delivery, and message queuing.

-### Create a Development Package

-Create your own ABAP development package, which will serve as the basis for the development artifacts to be created.

-1. Open Eclipse and connect to your system.

-2. Right click the main package `ZLOCAL` and choose **New > ABAP Package**.

-3. Create your own ABAP development package as a sub package of `ZLOCAL` using Software Component `ZLOCAL`.
-Create a new Transport Request for this purpose.
-	<ol type="a"><li>Name: `ZBPA2X`
-	</li><li>Description: `BP A2X Outbound Call Tutorial`</li></ol>

 ### Create an Outbound Service

 Create an outbound service object, which models the outbound call that will be implemented.
 The outbound service will be part of a custom communication scenario.